 ForTrade Vs NordFX Phone Support

-Although most queries can be resolved with the need of a phone call, it is nice when we can actually explain ourselves with a live human being at either ForTrade or NordFX.
-We can get straight to the point and this can save us from a lot of time and frustration.
+Although most queries can be resolved with the need of a phone call, it is nice when we can explain ourselves with a live human being at either ForTrade or NordFX.
+We can get straight to the point, saving us time and frustration.